l31g/coral/docs/final/markdown.md

 	Overall this has been a great experience, and I look forward to implementing another programming language as a personal project.

 * ***Brian Wagner*** :
+	I would say that this project has been my favorite large-scale programming project while at Columbia.
+It was definitely the most rewarding, and I learned an extraordinary amount at the same time.
+Being able to define our own language from the ground-up, and then see that through to the implementation of its compiler provided a great sense of ownership over the project, and it's incredible to be able to point to a working programming language and know that it is partly "mine."

+	Seeing how a compiler works, and how all the different components interact in order to translate a language, was a fascinating experience, and I think we made a good decision in choosing to implement the language in OCaml.
+This way, not only did we learn how a compiler works, we also learned how to program in a functional language, something that none of us had done before.
+I greatly enjoyed the challenge provided by learning a new language as you develop, and I have come away from this project with a strong interest in functional languages.
+I will definitely use OCaml again in the future.

+	I also learned a lot about working on a team to develop software.
+I had never worked on a team of this size during a programming project before, so this was a new experience, especially since I served as the team leader.
+Our team decided to do most of our development in a group setting, and I learned that that is a powerful way to ensure that everyone is committed and doing his or her part.
+The environment created by having a full team in the same area working together allows for open communication, collaboration, and support, and is a great way to make progress, assuming distractions can be limited.
+Overall, we did a great job at this.

+	Creating CORaL taught me a lot about functional languages and software development, and it also provided a new way of looking at existing programming languages.
+For example, partway through our project, we were trying to implement user-defined types, and realized that it was analogous to the way the C language uses structs, so we provided our own keyword, user_t, to serve as a sort of "struct" for CORaL.

+	All in all, this project was difficult, but the rewards and amount learned were certainly worth it.
+I think I may even try to create some smaller esoteric languages in the future on my own time.

 ###Advice for Future Teams###